-Cedar Heights Clay is committed to be a full line supplier by offering a wide range of products including: Bond Clays, Kaolins, Talc, Feldspar, CoreLite© Kiln Shelves.
-All clays available as 200 mesh in 50-pound bags.
-Bulk packaging is also available.
+Cedar Heights Clay is committed to being a full line supplier by offering a wide range of products.
+All refractory clays are available as 200 mesh in 50-pound bags.
+In addition to bags of clay for sale, bulk packaging is also available.

-Classification and blending at the mine allow for versatile chemical and mineralogical classes of products.
-Our product families contain: Alkatrol©, Andafrac©, Pyrofrac©, Pyrophyl©, Pyrotrol©.
-Our Pyrophyllite and Andalusite offerings vary from refractories to aesthetic coatings; our unique mineral deposit provides numerous solutions to improve your products.
-The spectrum of uses for the unique pyrophyllite ore from Resco is vast.
-Originally sourced as a refractory raw material; milling and air separation make it an excellent option for ceramic bodies in tile, brick, fine ceramics, and pottery.
+Classification and blending at Cedar Heights Clay and Piedmont Minerals allow for versatile chemical and mineralogical classes of products.
+Our selection of refractory clays and minerals contain Alkatrol©, Andafrac©, Pyrofrac©, Pyrophyl©, Pyrotrol©.
+Our Andalusite and Pyrophyllite clay offerings vary from refractories to aesthetic coatings while our unique mineral deposit provides numerous solutions to improve your products.

 To learn more about Resco's clays and minerals, check out our Product Data Sheets.